 The Strettons Area Community Wildlife Group is leading the project.
-We want to recruit as many helpers as possible for the 2019 survey.
+We want to recruit as many helpers as possible for the 2021 survey.
 It’s easy to do, and new participants will be very welcome.
-Counts will be held on six successive Thursdays in April and early May.
+Counts will be held on seven successive Thursdays in April and early May.
 Additional dates will be arranged on other days of the week, so please sign up even if Thursdays are inconvenient.
 Participants do not need to come to every count.
 Please come to as many as you can.

 Pairs are secretive in the breeding season, and stay in the deep heather, so they are difficult to count.
 However, territorial males display around sunset.
 Most territories are within sight and hearing distance of the road along the top, between the Gliding Station and the Shooting Box car park.
 The display flight is noisy, conspicuous and unmistakable, and can be observed over long distances, so this is a suitable project for anyone interested in birds or conservation.
 No special knowledge or skills are needed.

 A full briefing, and training for anyone that wants it, will be provided.
 A number of Watch Points on or near the road are marked on large scale Ordnance Survey maps.
 Each participant will be allocated a Watch Point, and go to it around one and a half hours before sunset, and stay there until about 15 minutes after sunset.
 The location and activity of all Grouse seen or heard will be marked on a map (recording instructions and a map will be provided).
 A population estimate can be made by collating all the observations.

 The methodology is very straightforward, and will be explained in a survey briefing and reference to various websites.
 In addition, if you want you can have “on the job” training on the first survey date you can attend, rather than go to a Watch Point on your own.
 Subject to COVID-19 restrictions, we hope to return to a Briefing Meeting for new participants in 2002.